API

 Booleans in OCaml / Reason are represented by the

-literals.Whilst a bool isnt a variant, you will get warnings if you haven't exhaustively pattern match on them:
+true and false literals.Whilst a bool isnt a variant, you will get warnings if you haven't exhaustively pattern match on them:

 let bool = false;let string =switch (bool) {| false => "false"};/*Warning 8: this pattern-matching is not exhaustive.Here is an example of a case that is not matched:true*/